 REVISE AND REPEAT

 Once you reach the date you set to look back, take a moment to go back to step 1.
 Run your list again and see how you did.
 Did anything shift out of “weak” into “strong?”
 Are your plans working for you in your life or do they need to be revised?
 Do you just need to walk the walk a little longer on these goals or is it time to choose a new focus to get in line?

 I know these are a lot of questions, but they will be intuitive as you look at your list and seek to shift more items into the strong column.
 It will only take you a few minutes, and it will help you keep that glass ball in play as long as you can bring yourself to focus on it.

 At a minimum, I recommend doing this exercise quarterly with the change in seasons - it is a natural time to assess your health and your goals.
 If you reach your goals quickly or want faster change you could repeat it weekly or monthly even - its totally up to you.

 If you look at this exercise and feel too daunted, then don’t do it alone - your friendly neighborhood Acupuncturist is an expert in preventative medicine (we have 3,000 years of clinical data behind us which supports living a healthy balanced life!)

 In my practice, in addition to helping my patients reach their immediate health care and pain relief goals, I always have an eye on improving my patient’s health long term.
 As a holistic medicine tied to the seasons and body rhythms, in my mind there’s just no other way - Acupuncture can’t treat anything without treating a little bit of everything.
 If you’re looking to keep your eye on the ball, Chinese Medicine has a plan to help you.

-If you have questions or want help devising your own plan, contact Rebecca via email anytime, or book a free 15 minute consultation anytime!
+If you have questions or want help devising your own plan, contact Rebecca via email anytime, or book online anytime!
 You can also post in the comments section and I’ll do my best to address your concerns.